Who are we?

-Woodside Bereavement Service is comprised of trained volunteers, trained as bereavement counsellors who give one to one support on a regular basis.
-The volunteers are drawn from every of the borough, from multi-cultural backgrounds and each has different experiences of life.
+Woodside Bereavement Service is comprised of volunteers who have trained as bereavement counsellors.
+They give one to one support on a regular basis.
+The volunteers come from every part of the borough and from multi-cultural backgrounds, and each has different experiences of life.

 Each volunteer is required to sign the document “Volunteer Counsellor’s Responsibilities and Code of Practice” when commencing with the Service.
-Ts.
-This document is based on the British Association of Counsellors’ Code of Ethic.
+This document is based on the British Association of Counsellors’ Code of Ethics.
 Good practice is reinforced during supervision and on-going training.

-To ensure that support offered to bereaved people is appropriate safe and ethical principles underpin the practice of the Service’s Trustees, staff and volunteers.
+To ensure that support offered to bereaved people is appropriate, safe and ethical, these principles underpin the practice of the Service’s Trustees, staff and volunteers.

-All counsellors are required to be DBS enhanced checked.
+All of our counsellors are DBS enhanced checked.